 NAPC has grown into a recognized national preservation organization, and has produced several major collaborative projects.
 The success of CAMP® has led to almost two dozen yearly training events on average, with upgrades to topic selection and training materials based on commission needs.
 The NAPC Speakers Bureau program was launched in the early 2000s as a complement to CAMP®, specifically designed for clients looking for training on more specialized topics.
 Publications such as the Code of Ethics brochure and For the Record: the NAPC Guide to Parliamentary Procedure are offered for NAPC members.
 The 2009 Commission Data Project, a follow-up to the earlier United States Preservation Commission Identification Project and funded by a grant from the National Park Service, produced important data from over 500 local commissions nationwide.

 2011 was a year of transition and rejuvenation for NAPC, with the unveiling of a new graphic identity and logo, redesigned publication and website, and major revisions to CAMP®.
 Through a National Park Service grant in 2014, a CAMP® revamp took place in the form of updated topics and learning objectives, increased format options, and expanded web presence.

 FORUM 2014, held in Philadelphia, PA and FORUM 2016, held in Mobile, AL were both highly successful conferences.
 FORUM 2014 saw record breaking attendance with the widest audience nationwide to date and FORUM 2016 similarly exceeded attendance expectations for the conference.

-In September 2014, NAPC left its long-time home at the University of Georgia, first to Norfolk, VA and is now in Virginia Beach, VA under the direction of Program Director, Stephanie Paul.
+In September 2014, NAPC left its long-time home at the University of Georgia, first to Norfolk, VA and is now in Virginia Beach, VA under the direction of Executive Director, Stephanie Paul.
 NAPC continues to grow in new and exciting directions while continuing our mission of building strong local preservation programs through education, advocacy, and training.